amaralkaff/Battlebit-AHK-No-Recoil-Script/README.md

 ```

 3. Save the script:
-   - Save the file with a ".ahk" extension (e.g., "Norecoil.ahk").
+   - Save the file with a ".ahk" extension (e.g., "norecoil.ahk").

 4. Run the script:
    - Double-click on the saved AHK script file.